Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 Duration 90 minutes

-RAIFilm web page /programme-2019/precarious-landscapes-forensics-and-decolonial-futures-part-ii
+RAIFilm web page /films/panel-03-precarious-landscapes-part-ii

 -